ArushiAgrawal/CS7641/README.md

 Form the above visalization, we can observe that the current model is susceptible to confuse between 'Sad' and 'Fear' as there is not a lot of seperation between the two classes.
 We have also visualized the validation data -
 <p align = "center"> <img width="400" alt="image" src="https://user-images.githubusercontent.com/12424401/161788108-92583917-87b7-4845-b793-d10db78b3ae0.png"> </p>
 <p align = "center"> Fig.16: t-SNE plot for validation data embeddings</p>
 We can clearly see that only 'Happy' and 'Surprise' classes have been clustered to some extent which is in line with our confusion matrix results.
-There is no clear seperation between other classes.
+There is no clear separation between other classes.
 The model suffers from high variance and improving generalization will be our next step.

 #### ResNet34 evaluation using t-SNE
 For the final project submission we tried different models and ended up using Resnet34 with augmented images which gave us the best test accuracy of 66.4%.
 This is pretty good for reference as the highest accuracy in Kaggle leaderboard is 71%.
 For the above model we visualized the embeddings for the dataset using t-SNE.
 The embeddings are of the size N X 512.